Reopening D.C., Maryland and Virginia: What the latest metrics tell us

 “One spike upward won’t reset the counter if the overall trend is down,” spokeswoman Alena Yarmosky said last week.

-Northam, who is also a pediatrician, is focusing on rates of infection and hospital admissions.
+Northam, who is a pediatric neurologist, is focusing on rates of infection and hospital admissions.
 Authorities are also looking at whether the percentage of positive test results is rising or falling, Yarmosky said.

 The rate slowly dipped last week, to 15.6 percent on Sunday.